 Stage 11 – FINAL EXAM AND GRADUATION – 14 Days

 Stage 11 is graduation.
 During this stage, you’ll be given a final exam to measure your overall performance.
 Once passed, you’ll become an ABC Certified Dog Trainer (ABCDT) and be invited to join the ABC Dog Trainer Alumni Group.

-Benefits of the ABC Dog Training Program
+Benefits of Dog Training Classes

 By choosing ABC, you can keep your present job while you enroll in our school for dog trainers.
 The ABC online portion of the program brings the classroom to your living room and neighborhood, which means no added expenses will be incurred for housing at a remote location and no time will be wasted by driving back and forth to a classroom-based dog training school.

 You can study around your current work or school schedule, making this program a custom fit.
 With this flexibility, the normal completion time is 52 weeks.